-There are a few factors to consider to determine if impact investing is right for you:
+There are a few factors to consider to determine if impact or some other values-based investing is right for you:

-Different companies will have different ways of charging fees and will have different thresholds for minimum investments.
+Different companies or investments will have different ways of charging fees.
 Some will charge an annual fee based on a percentage of assets under management.
 Others will charge a flat fee or trading fees.

 Impact investing has historically been for the very wealthy, but more options are becoming available to more average investors, and millennials, in particular, are embracing this way of putting money to use.

 Many impact investments can be made with $100, especially those in impact ETFs.